vengi-voxel/vengi/docs/LUAScript.md

 ## Color

-`palette` has several methods to work with colors.
+The node palette (`node:palette()`) has several methods to work with colors.
 E.g. to find a closest possible match for the given palette index.

 The functions are: